Sypheos/ttn-opensensor/README.md

 Opensensor integration for the Thing Network

+Act as a "router" for RawPayload data in TTN Uplink message to Opensor topic.
+The payload will converted to golang string default format then published on OpenSensor.io topic

+TRUST ALL the certificate for the https connection. (certification check deactivated)

 # How to

 As in the tests in client_test.go or in example\main.go.
 Fill the access